-The bill provides the express power for Electric Cooperatives to engage in the provision of broadband in Chapter 425.
+The bill would open up our enabling statute, Chapter 425, to include the express power to provide communication provision (i.e., broadband).
 All poles owned by a cooperative that provides broadband service directly, in a partnership with a third party, or receives broadband grant funding from any federal or state program, which expands broadband internet service to unserved areas of the state, would be regulated by the PSC under Chapter 366.04(8) as an investor-owned utility.

-SB 626: Regulated Industries - Passed; Commerce & Tourism; Rules
+SB 626: Regulated Industries - On Agenda for 3/07; Commerce & Tourism; Rules